quollism/blender-extra-keyframe-controls/README.md

 ## Limitations

-Blender 2.8 is in the middle of heavy development at the moment.
-There is no telling if the bits of Blender's code used by this script are going to be changed.
-If such a change happens, this script will stop working.
-Sorry.
+Blender 2.8 was in the middle of heavy development when this script was written.
+The toolbar layout changed enough to make this script both unnecessary and unusable enough to call it a day.